The TPD is now in force in the UK. Here’s EVERYTHING you need to know about what it means for vaping in the United Kingdom…

 Maximum nicotine strength now 20mg

-While many may argue that cutting the nicotine strength is a great idea, (with people claiming that vaping is merely part-time substitute to help stop smoking), the new rule may seriously force high nicotine users to reconsider their dosage.
+While many may argue that cutting the nicotine strength is a great idea, (with people claiming that vaping is a merely part-time substitute to help stop smoking), the new rule may seriously force high nicotine users to reconsider their dosage.

 People enjoy building their e-cigarettes to match their exact preferences, and the new TPD laws threaten to dismantle their fun.